 Blind almost from birth (1950), Steveland Hardaway Judkins grew up as Steveland Morris in Detroit.
 He was discovered in a church choir by Ronnie White of the Miracles (SoTW 28, ‘The Tracks of My Tears’), who brought him to Berry Gordy at Motown, who signed him immediately and renamed him Little Stevie Wonder (“we can’t keep calling him the eighth wonder of the world”).

-Within months, the eleven year-old Little Stevie had recorded two unsuccessful studio albums: “Tribute to Uncle Ray,” a derivative tribute to Ray Charles; and “The Jazz Soul of Little Stevie,” a purely jazz, instrumental showcase of Stevie’s prowess on bongos, harmonica and keyboards.
-It’s not all that memorable, but an admirable venture for the fledgling Motown/Tamla label.
+Within months, the eleven year-old Little Stevie had recorded two unsuccessful studio albums: “Tribute to Uncle Ray,” a derivative tribute to Ray Charles; and “The Jazz Soul of Little Stevie,” an instrumental showcase of Stevie’s prowess on bongos, harmonica and keyboards.
+It’s not all that memorable, but it is an admirable venture for the fledgling Motown/Tamla label.
 Here’s a harmonica ballad from there, ‘Some Other Time’.

 There haven’t been a lot of successful pop prodigies.
 Taylor Swift recorded her first album at 17.
-Here’s Michael Jackson at the age of 11; I hope I don’t need to explain why this underwhelms me.
-Here’s Nikki Yanofsky at 12, in an entirely different bag, cutting her chops on Ella Fitzgerald.
-Nikki’s blossoming into a very lovely young lady and a fine singer (here’s my interview with her from last year at the Red Sea Jazz Festival), and I wish her all the best.
-And here’s Little Stevie Wonder at 13 on the Ed Sullivan show performing ‘Fingertips’ – callow, perhaps, but certainly not innocent.
+Here’s Michael Jackson at the age of 8; I hope I don’t need to explain why this underwhelms me.
+And here’s Little Stevie Wonder at 13 on the Motown Review – callow, perhaps, but certainly not innocent.

 Rhythm and blues was born of the unholy coupling of gospel and the profane.
 There’s a fervor brewing here that may have begun on the altar in the church choir, but reached its pitch afterwards up in the balcony with some willing young soprano.
 If you don’t believe me, check out this prepubescent (well, maybe) version of Ray Charles’ ‘Hallelujah I Love Her So’.
 The lad knows of whence he sings.